pjbiggs/Massey203311/README.md

 | 11 | Human Genomics                  | [Transcriptomics](Week11/Week11.html) |
 | 12 | Human Genomics               | [Transcriptomic Visualization](Week12/Week12.html) |

 NB: Week 5 is the week before Easter, and the lab should take place on Good Friday (29-Mar-2024).
-We will look at options etc. for this.
+We will look at options etc. for this soon.